-Stressor Experimental Model Tested concentrations Exposure route Exposure duration Inhibition of NMDAR (KE up) (measurements, quantitative if available) Reduced Ca 2+ influx (KE down) (measurements, quantitative if available) References Lead CA1 pyramidal neurons derived from Sprague-Dawley rats (15-18 PND) 5-20 μM 25 min By bath application of 5μM lead for 15 min prior to and 10 min after the tetanus, the LTP was induced to 151.4±3.5% of baseline.
+Stressor Experimental Model Tested concentrations Exposure route Exposure duration Inhibition of NMDAR (KE up) (measurements, quantitative if available) Reduced Ca 2+ influx (KE down) (measurements, References quantitative if available) Lead CA1 pyramidal neurons derived from Sprague-Dawley rats (15-18 PND) 5-20 μM By bath application 25 min By bath application of 5μM lead for 15 min prior to and 10 min after the tetanus, the LTP was induced to 151.4±3.5% of baseline.
 In the presence of 10μM lead, the LTP was reduced significantly to 125.8±2.9% of baseline.
 The reduction of 20μM lead to LTP was not significant with that of 10μM.
-In the 10mM caffeine-perfused cultured hippocampal neurons, 10μM lead reduced intracellular Fluo-4 fluorescence ratio to 0.44±0.08 Li et al., 2006
+In the 10mM caffeine-perfused cultured hippocampal neurons, 10μM lead reduced intracellular Fluo-4 fluorescence ratio to 0.44±0.08

-Rats In CA1, LTP is exposed to reduced at both ages, lead via the and there were no mother's significant differences drinking in the effects of the water either two lead through concentrations or with gestation the duration of and exposure.
-In CA3 lactation (to there were no day 21) differences with time (perinatal), of exposure, but there only by was a dramatic lactation difference in response through the as a function of age. mother's At 30 days LTP was drinking significantly reduced, water and but at 60 days LTP then in the was increased by pup's about 30%.
-As in the drinking chronic exposure water until studies, lead reduced use (post) LTP in CA1 at both or from ages but reduced LTP gestation in CA3 in 30-day until use animals while (pre and potentiating LTP in post).
-60-day animals.
-Carpenter et al., 2002 Lead CA1 region of hippocampus from Wistar or Sprague-Dawley rats (30 and 60 PND) Two concentrations of lead were used in the drinking water 0.1 and 0.2%. in utero and per os
+Lead CA1 region of hippocampus concentrations from Wistar or Sprague-Dawley rats (30 and 60 PND) of lead were used in the drinking water (0.1 and 0.2% os) Rats exposed to lead via the mother's drinking water either through gestation and lactation (to day 21) (perinatal), only by lactation through the mother's drinking water and then in the pup's drinking water until use (post) or from gestation until use (pre and post).
+In CA1, LTP is reduced at both ages, and there were no significant differences in the effects of the two lead concentrations or with the duration of exposure.
+In CA3 there were no differences with time of exposure, but there was a dramatic difference in response as a function of age.
+At 30 days LTP was significantly reduced, but at 60 days LTP was increased by about 30%.
+As in the chronic exposure studies, lead reduced LTP in CA1 at both ages but reduced LTP in CA3 in 30-day animals while potentiating LTP in 60-day animals.
+Carpenter et al., 2002 ------ --- -- --- ------------------------